commons-app/commons-app-documentation/API/nearby_by_user_and_duration.md

 # Nearby Edits by a User API

-This API is used to check if a username is valid or not.
+This API is used to get nearby edits by a user.

 ## Base URL
 `https://tools.wmflabs.org/commons-android-app/tool-commons-android-app`